apache/apex-core/application_packages.md

 # Zip Structure of Application Package

-DataTorrent Application Package files are zip files.
+Apache Apex Application Package files are zip files.
 You can examine the content of any Application Package by using unzip -t on your Linux command line.

 There are four top level directories in an Application Package: